SQLek/wiydziomka/README.md

 Maybe LLM cannot come with good arhitecture, but can critique `Your` code all day long.

-Moving forward we consider Svelte or Vue or even react native, if we discover how to made linux desktop from it.
+Moving forward we consider Svelte or Vue.
+If only react native supported qt and gtk...

 ### No streaming response?